Embrace the Linen Life

 Linen and hemp are materials that become stronger when moist, allowing them to be conveniently and repeatedly washed in a washing machine.
-However, make sure to avoid bleach and fluorescent agents as they may damage the fibers or compromise the color of the fabric.
+However, make sure to avoid bleach and fluorescent agents as they may damage the fibres or compromise the colour of the fabric.

 When ironing, start from the reverse side to remove any small wrinkles before ironing the front with greater force.
 Iron over a cloth if you are worried about damaging the fabric or leaving shiny stripes behind.

 Linen and hemp products are best stored in dry, cool spots.
 Avoid sealing these items in plastic bags for long periods of time, as poor ventilation may result in the growth of mold.
 We also recommend wrapping your clothes carefully in thin pieces of paper to prevent dust from adhering to the fabric.